acidanthera/BrcmPatchRAM/README.md

 __Note if you have an Apple MacBook/iMac/Mac Pro etc, follow the [Mac instructions](https://github.com/acidanthera/BrcmPatchRAM/blob/master/README-Mac.md)__

-Install one of BrcmPatchRAM.kext, BrcmPatchRAM2.kext or BrcmPatchRAM3.kext depending on macOS version.
-It is crucial that you install only one of them!
+Install one of BrcmPatchRAM.kext or BrcmPatchRAM2.kext or BrcmPatchRAM3.kext depending on macOS version, never both.

   * BrcmPatchRAM.kext: for 10.10 or earlier.

-  * BrcmPatchRAM2.kext: for 10.11 - 10.14.
+  * BrcmPatchRAM2.kext: for 10.11 or later.

-  * BrcmPatchRAM3.kext: for 10.14 or later (to be used in combination with BrcmBluetoothInjector.kext).
+  * BrcmPatchRAM3.kext: for 10.15.

 Also, install one firmware kext BrcmFirmwareData.kext or BrcmFirmwareRepo.kext, depending on installation location, never both.